–Climate fight gathers steam but thorny issues remain, especially those around global trade in energy-intensive goods (consumption emissions)

 The world can now attack the cimate crisis more brutally — with bare fists.

-See this chart in a different light now Biden has won.
-President Trump has finally conceded in his own way, saying he’s willing to oversee the transition.
+See this chart in a different light now Joe Biden has won the U.S. presidency.
+President Trump has finally conceded, saying he’s willing to oversee the transition.

 See also this related story published in the leadup to the Nov.
 Presidential vote: